Salamol cfc free inhaler

 Each Salamol dose or puff you take contains 100 mcg of salbutamol.

-It is important to always carry your preventer inhaler on your person, in case you have an asthma attack.
+It is essential to always carry your preventer inhaler with you, in case you experience an asthma attack.

 How does Salamol work?